 Type of income Earned income deduction Verification required Income related to employment Income from employment.
 Yes Recent consecutive pay stubs covering an eight-week or two-month period showing the employee's name, the employer's name and address, pay periods covered, gross earnings.
 Income from seasonal or intermittent employment.
-Yes Recent consecutive pay stubs covering an eight-week or two-month period showing the employee's name, the employer's name and address, pay periods covered, gross earnings. employment - if the person has been self-employed for more than one year.year prepared by a p of the most recent n of business activitie required to calculate copy of the business Audited financial statements for the most recent fiscal year prepared by a professional accountant or a copy of the most recent notice of assessment and statement of business activities plus any additional information required to calculate business deductions.
+Yes Recent consecutive pay stubs covering an eight-week or two-month period showing the employee's name, the employer's name and address, pay periods covered, gross earnings.
+Income from self- employment - if the person has been self-employed for more than one year.
+Yes Audited financial statements for the most recent fiscal year prepared by a professional accountant or a copy of the most recent notice of assessment and statement of business activities plus any additional information required to calculate business deductions.
 A working copy of the business tax return or the Proof of Income Statement (Option C print) from Revenue Canada is also acceptable.
-Income from self- employment - if the person has been self-employed for one year or less.YesA statutory declaration that estimates the revenue and expenses for the year. - Training allowances (see Appendix C for exclusions).
-Employment insurance (EI) benefits Yes El statements showing the recipient's name, gross income, date and payment frequency.
-Workers' compensation, industrial accident insurance payments, regular or periodic short- or long-term disability payments.
+A statutory declaration that estimates the revenue and expenses for the year.
+Recent consecutive pay stubs covering an eight-week or two-month period showing the employee's name, pay periods covered, gross earnings.
+Employment insurance (EI) benefits Workers' compensation, industrial accident insurance payments, regular or periodic short- or long-term disability payments.
 Yes Payment statements showing the recipient's name, gross income, date and payment frequency.
-Strike payYesPayment statements showing the recipient's gross income, date and payment frequency.
 Payment statements showing the recipient's name, gross income, date and payment frequency.